Buffalo, NY, CEOs are concerned about Innovation, goal setting, assessment, and societal and Market Change.

 - The team then responded to the Framework questions and agreed to determine areas to amplify and dampen within each domain and team project.

-Accepting that not all challenges are complex or complicated is how you can make progress on the weaknesses of your company … Understanding that not all solutions look like a definite plan with cause and effect, and identifying what you can better understand through patterns and what needs or can benefit from existing knowledge.
+Accepting that not all challenges are complex or complicated is how you can progress on your company’s weaknesses… Understanding that not all solutions look like a definite plan with cause and effect and identifying what you can better understand through patterns and what needs or can benefit from existing knowledge.